FlowModelingControl/flowtorch/README.md

 ## Why *flowTorch*?

 The *flowTorch* project was started to make the analysis and modeling of fluid data **easy** and **accessible** to everyone.
-The library design intents to strike a balance between **usability** and **flexibility**.
+The library design intends to strike a balance between **usability** and **flexibility**.
 Instead of a monolithic, black-box analysis tool, the library offers modular components that allow assembling custom analysis and modeling workflows with ease.
 For example, performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation looks as follows:

 ```
 import torch as pt